pingwing/jubilant-giggle/README.md

 ## Running the app

-The app expects node version 20.
-I'm using v20.19.0.
+The app expects node version 22.
+I'm using v22.14.0.
 Check your node version using `node -v`.

 Start the setup by installing packages in the main app directory:

 ```
-npm
+npm install
 ```

 Then run the project using: